pkulchenko/fullmoon/README.md

-needed in the same route, then splats can be assigned names similar to other parameters: `/download/*path/*fname.zip` (although the same result can be achieved using `/download/*path/:fname.zip`, as the first splat is going to capture all path parts except the filename).
+needed in the same route, then splats can be assigned names similar to other parameters: `/download/*path/*fname.zip` (although the same result can be achieved using `/download/*path/:fname.zip`, as the first splat captures all path parts except the filename).

 All parameters (including the splat) can appear in any part of the path and can be surrounded by other text, which needs to be matched exactly.